Artemisia pallens

 Dhavanam has alternate pinnasect leaves (leaf which is divided into opposite pairs of lobes cut almost to the midrib In narrow divisions) or palmatisect leaves (the green tissue is divided into several segments not fully separated At the base).

 Cultivation

 It is commercially cultivated for its fragrant leaves and flowers.
 It has two distinct morphological types, one in which the plants are short in stature and flowering sets in early, and the other in which plants are tall and flowering sets in later.
 It grows from seeds and cuttings and reaches maturity in four months.
 The plant is woody in the lower part of the stem, but with yearly branches.
-Seen mostly grown in Andhra Pradesh, Karnataka, Maharashtra and Tamil Nadu states in India.
+It is mostly grown in the Indian states of Andhra Pradesh, Karnataka, Maharashtra and Tamil Nadu.

 Artemisia pallens is a preferred food for the larvae of a number of butterfly species.

 Chemistry

 Davanone, davan ether, davana furan and linalool are the major constituents of davana oil.
 Methyl cinnamate, ethyl cinnamate, bicyclogermacrene, 2-hydroxyisodavanone, farnesol, geranyl acetate, sesquiterpene lactones, and germacranolides are also found.
 The amount of davanone and linalool decreased while those of (Z)− and (E)−methyl cinnamate, (E)−ethyl cinnamate, bicyclogermacrene, davana ether, 2-hydroxyisodavanone, and farnesol increased from flower heads emergence stage to the initiation of seed set stage.
 Five compounds, (Z)− and (E)−methyl cinnamates, (Z)− and (E)−ethyl cinnamates, and geranyl acetate, were identified for the first time in davana oil.